framdani/libasm/README.md

 ## 1. Introduction

 The aim of this project is to get familiar with assembly language.

-I rewrite the following functions in asm :
+We were asked to rewrite the following functions in asm :

 ```
 size_t		ft_strlen(char *str);